Should I See A CBT Therapist?

 • Sexual disorders

 CBT is a form of psychological therapy that focuses on the causes and the root of each symptom and seeks to change how clients think about themselves, others, and their environments.
-Along with other treatments and therapies, CBT can be an effective tool to help change your thought process and may help you feel a sense of control and self-compassion.
+Along with other treatments, CBT can be an effective tool to help change your thought process and may help you feel a sense of control and self-compassion.

 Getty